 The answer to the age old question when do babies start sleeping through the night is less straightforward than parents expect.
 Believe it or not, sleep is actually a learned skill.
 Babies need to learn how and when to sleep before sleeping through the night.
 Once they're ready, our 8 tips will help your little one start sleeping for those longer stretches.

 To understand how to get your baby to sleep through the night, you first need to know if your baby is able to sleep through the night.

-That’s right – your baby has to be able to sleep through the night before they can!
+Your baby has to be able to sleep through the night before they can!
 There are a few milestones they need to reach first, like a decrease in Moro Reflex.
-If the answer to that question is “no” then you might be wanting your baby to start sleeping through the night before they’re ready.
 Check out our article on When Do Babies Sleep Through the Night to learn if your baby is ready/able to sleep through the night.

-If the answer to this question is “yes” that means your baby is capable of sleeping through the night, so there is an underlying reason your baby isn’t sleeping through the night – OR they’re right on the cusp of starting to sleep through the night.
+If your baby is capable of sleeping through the night but still struggling, there might be an underlying reason your baby isn’t sleeping through the night – OR they’re right on the cusp of starting to sleep through the night.
 There are several reasons that can cause your baby not to sleep through the night, including sleep regressions, a growth spurt or illness, or the inability to fall asleep independently.